allusive-dev/compfy/README.md

 - Includes all fixes and changes from `yshui/picom-v10.2`
 - Includes pijulius animation code. (

-    **As of `1.2.0` `animation-for-workspace-in`, `animation-for-workspace-out`, `animation-for-transient-window` have been removed because their corrosponding functions caused the issue of the wrong animations playing in all other instances.**
+    **As of `1.2.0` `animation-for-workspace-in`, `animation-for-workspace-out`, `animation-for-transient-window` have been removed because their corrosponding functions caused the issue of the wrong animations playing in all other instances, Aswell as not working as intended**

-    If anyone has an issue with this please let me know in a issue.

   )
 - Includes corners-rule.
 Allowing you to set the corner-radius on a per window basis.
 - Animation open and unmap exclusion lists!
 Don't want something animating?
 Now you can fix that.
 - Blur rules.
 Background blurring is now done on a whitelist basis to reduce hardware consumption.
 - (As of `1.2.3`) fixes rounded corner issues on AwesomeWM.
+- (As of `1.2.4`) A New option, `wm-support` has been added.
+This will be expanded upon in the future but it currently fixes the corner issue on AwesomeWM when passing in `"awesome"`.

 ## What Is This?